-A pilot eye health survey and eye exams in East Central Auckland (Orakei, Panmure and Glen Innes) on Maori and Pacific people uncovered significant unmet need.
+A pilot eye health survey and eye exams in East Central Auckland (Orakei, Panmure and Glen Innes) on Maori and Pacific people uncovered significant unmet need among three population groups living in this area.

 Telusila Moala-Mafi Vea is the Community Survey Coordinator for the Community Eye Health team.
 She holds a Master’s in Public Health from Massey University, with a focus on the health of Pacific people.
 As a Pacific person herself, Telusila plays a key role in the Community Eye Health team by engaging with the community to understand their needs.